Answers to Your FAQs About Reiki

 Can Reiki help me?

 Yes.
-Reiki can help anyone — as long as you’re willing to try it and you’re open to healing.
+Reiki can help anyone—as long as you’re willing to try it.

 What does Reiki mean?

 You may have read or heard that the word "Reiki" is derived from two Japanese words: rei, or universal, and ki, or life energy.
 I’ll stop you right there.
 An English translation can’t really reflect the full meaning of Reiki because it doesn’t account for the nuances of the Japanese language.
-And can anyone really explain what “life energy” means — without getting into major “woo-woo” territory?
+And can anyone truly know what “life energy” means?
 Instead of trying to give you a formal definition, I'll share a description of Reiki from an experienced practitioner and teacher, Pamela Miles, because it really resonates with me and is true to my experience with Reiki.
 In her book, “Reiki: A Comprehensive Guide,” Miles wrote, “Reiki is not like a radio that can be out of range.
 It’s the omnipresent, dimensionless, unified field in which everything exists.”
 You can also read a description of Reiki and its benefits on my Learn About Reiki page.

 The BIG one: How does Reiki actually work?